The Review of Reviews: The American Review of Reviews

 The American Review of Reviews was edited by the American academic, journalist, and reformer, Albert Shaw.

 Published from New York, The American Review of Reviews ran simultaneously alongside its British counterpart.
-As such, it represented the views and concerns of participants in the trans-Atlantic culture of progressive reform so brilliantly discussed in Daniel T. Rodgers's Atlantic Crossings: Social Politics in a Progressive Age (1998).
+As such, it represented the views and concerns of participants in the trans-Atlantic culture of progressive reform discussed in Daniel T. Rodgers's Atlantic Crossings: Social Politics in a Progressive Age (1998).

 Shaw was part of the first generation of academic reformers, which included Woodrow Wilson (who was his classmate at Johns Hopkins University).
 Born in Ohio, Shaw studied at Grinnell College and received his doctorate in government at Johns Hopkins in 1884.
 Declining an appointment at Cornell, Shaw became editor of the Minneapolis Tribune and a widely published author of books on municipal reform.

 The American Review of Reviews is one of the best primary sources on American reform between 1890 and 1920, providing not only a panoramic view of the range of reformers' interests, but also the ties between British and American progressives.
 By volume 3, however, its style had departed significantly from that of its British cousin.

 The American Review of Reviews ran until 1937, when it merged into The Literary Digest.